datvidc/around-react/README.md

 # around-react

 Deployed project can be found here [Project 10](https://datvidc.github.io/around-react/)

+# Project 11
+Project 11 in the web developer bootcamp @Yandex Practicum

+This sprint was about introducing managed components and states to the project, along with some missing functionality.

 # Project 10
 Project 10 in the web developer bootcamp @Yandex Practicum